deurzen/nugget/README.md

 #### Exec
-The exec command provides a way to automatically execute the commands listed in the sequence section of a nugget, from top to bottom.
+The exec command provides a way to automatically execute the commands listed in the sequence section of a nugget.
+As of yet only single line bash commands are evaluated in sequence from top to bottom.
+Support for other languages will be added.

 <pre>
 nugget exec <i>name</i>